unicornpkg/wing/README.md

 The `install.lua.sfx` is generated from the `build.sh` script in the repository.
 Each component of unicornpkg is a Git submodule located in `src`,[^1] and the relevant files are copied into a temporary directory in the correct layout.
 CraftOS-PC is launched and executes `src/sfx.lua`, which packs everything into `install.lua.sfx`.
 This file is copied into the repository's working directory by `build.sh`.

+The entire release process is executed through GitHub Actions on every push.

-On every update to a component, a developer should run `./build.sh && ./publish.sh` scripts, assuming that the GitHub CLI is available. `publish.sh` also tests that the installer works using CraftOS-PC.
+If necessary for an unforseen problem, the `./publish.sh` script allows developers to publish the self-extracting archive manually, assuming that the GitHub CLI is available. `publish.sh` also tests that the installer works using CraftOS-PC.

 [^1]: The `src/static` directory contains files that will be copied as-is into the temporary directory.